-(4) Comparison totals are provided for the past three years due to the changes in Commission activities pursuant to legislative action making older comparisons not relevant to ongoing operations.
-Total comparisons will be added each year until ten years of data are accumulated.
+(4) Comparison totals are provided for the past five years due to the changes in Commission activities pursuant to legislative action making older comparisons not relevant to ongoing operations.
+Total comparisons will be add ten years of data are accumulated.
 The current year details are provided to allow the user to see the relative amounts of revenue sources to the Commission paid by the classes of customers.
-Only totals will be compared for past fiscal periods as inclusion of detail would make the table unreadable.
+Only totals will be compared for as inclusion of detail would make the table unreadable.
 Total comparisons are anticipated to be useful as the charges to each customer for the various services remain stable each year.
-For additional detail please see the annual financial report for the specific year at the Commission website at: http://crc.nv.gov/index.asp?m=fin
+For additional detail please see the report for the specific year at the Commission website at: http://crc.nv.gov